-- Level term life insurance is an insurance policy that pays out the same amount throughout the length of the policy.
+Level term life insurance is an insurance policy that pays out the same amount throughout the length of the policy.
 This means that even if you die in the last year of your policy, your dependents will receive the same amount as they would have had you died a day into your policy.

-- With decreasing term life insurance the amount the policy will pay out on death reduces in line with a mortgage.
-This means that decreasing term policies offer a more low cost term life insurance policy than level term policies, because the amount they pay out reduces over time.
-If you die towards the end of your policy, the pay out will be smaller than if you died at the start.
+With decreasing term life insurance, the amount the policy will pay out on death reduces in line with a debt such as a mortgage.
+This means that decreasing term policies often cost less than level term policies, because the amount they pay out reduces over time.
+If you die towards the end of your policy, the payout will be smaller than if you died at the start.

 The slight difference in the naming of life insurance and life assurance may suggest that it's simply a matter of preference in wording.

 Although many people use the two terms interchangeably to mean the same thing, there is one small but key difference between life insurance and life assurance.

 Essentially, life insurance aims to protect your family from a loss of income if you were to die unexpectedly.
 It’s designed to protect their lifestyle and financial well-being.

 This usually relates to term life insurance plans – an insurance policy that runs for a pre-agreed term and only pays out if you die within that period – but as mentioned previously, some providers will use life insurance to mean the same thing as life assurance, so check exactly what they mean.